Leinenkugel's

 The Jacob Leinenkugel Brewing Company (/ˈlaɪnənkuːɡəl/), doing business as Leinenkugel's, is an American beer maker based in Chippewa Falls, Wisconsin.
 Leinenkugel's was historically distributed only in the Upper Midwest, but is now available throughout all 50 states.
 The company is the seventh oldest brewery in the U.S., and the oldest business in Chippewa Falls.
 It is a subsidiary of Molson Coors.
 It produces both traditional beers including lagers and ales, as well as a popular line of shandies, which are a mixture of beer with fruit juices like lemonade.

 History

 The brewery was co-founded in Chippewa Falls in May 1867 by Prussian immigrant Jacob Mathias Leinenkugel (1842–1899) and John Miller, making it the seventh oldest brewery in the United States.
-The original beer brewed, which historically made up 90% of company production, was based on a formula Leinenkugel brought with him from Germany.
+The original beer brewed, which historically made up 90% of company production, is based on a formula Leinenkugel brought with him from Germany.
 The company is the oldest operating business in Chippewa Falls.
 Miller sold his stake in the company in 1884.